amindmobile/headfirstjava/README.md

-Just learning java with the "Head first java" book.
+Just learning Java with the "Head first java" book.